louispayne10/notes_and_dotfiles/git.md

 The `git-config` man page lists all the possible options for the configuration.

+Can add alias' with the config

+        git config --global alias.unstage 'reset HEAD --' git unstage  # will work because of above

 ## Keys, Signing and Authentication

 ### Creating SSH key for github